grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* [ ] no god-damning either: there is no god
 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 * [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
+* [ ] make sure label diagram for sonar compartment includes navigation and radar as well
 * [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
 * [ ] revisions for Gregory death scene:
 	* blood rains down through the open hatch (though they don't see Gregory at all)